Jakehenessy/linux-networking-lab/hysteria2/README.md

 I deployed and maintained a Hysteria 2 server on an Ubuntu VPS for personal use.

-The project included Linux server administration, domain and DNS configuration, TLS certificates, authentication, HTTP/3 masquerading, systemd service management and client connectivity troubleshooting.
+The project included Linux server administration, domain and DNS configuration, TLS certificates, password authentication, Salamander traffic obfuscation, masquerading, systemd service management and client connectivity troubleshooting.

 The server was configured to provide encrypted connectivity for Windows and Android client devices.